 PAT interns will engage in at least 12 direct clinical hours per week.
-In addition, interns will receive 3 individual supervision hours and attend 2-3 hours of didactics each week.
+In addition, interns will receive 3-4 individual supervision hours and attend 2-3 hours of didactics each week.

 Rotation Outline

-- Year Long Rotations: - Outpatient therapy - Patients referred through the Mood and Anxiety Program - Interns take a small caseload of outpatient clients in the MAP program.
-They will schedule their outpatient clients as fits in their schedule, and adjust their inpatient hours accordingly. - Approximately 3-4 week - Psychoeducational Assessment - Traditional psychoeducational assessment with primary diagnostic clarification as a primary purpose; 8-10 reports by end of year - Intake takes place on one day followed by 1-2 testing sessions - The intern schedules an assessment case per month.
-The outpatient schedule or the inpatient unit time can be shifted to accommodate the assessment. - Inpatient Psychiatric Unit: 7-9 direct hours per week during this rotation - The intern may be responsible for doing initial psychosocial assessment, treatment planning, and other clinical duties.
-They colead DBT and parent groups. - Rotations: - Mood and Anxiety Program - Intensive Outpatient Group - ADAPT/Anxiety Group: 3 week group, intern would shadow/co-lead first 3 week group, then provide individual services for patients in the remaining weeks, may include hierarchy creation and exposure - Social Anxiety Group: 10 week group, one evening per week - Evening Intensive Outpatient Group: rolling group, 4 weekly modules, patients are primarily referred for mood, suicidal ideation, self-harm, depression - Center for Suicide Prevention and Research (CSPR): - Signs of Suicide (SOS) roll out, at least 1 school support/assessment, possibility for research involvement - Interns participate in community outreach and education, primarily utilizing the Signs of Suicide curriculum in small group formats in school districts across central Ohio.
-Additional experiences include crisis response to schools, consultation and assessment within schools, individual assessment with identified students, and participation in research projects.
-Depending on interest, there is the possibility for involvement in large research projects.
+- Year Long Rotations: - Outpatient therapy - Patients referred through the Mood and Anxiety Program or Pediatric Psychology. - Interns take a small caseload of outpatient clients in the MAP program.
+They will schedule their outpatient clients as fits in their schedule.
+Time of scheduling will be dependent on current rotation requirements. - Approximately 3-4 week - Psychoeducational Assessment - Traditional psychoeducational assessment with primary diagnostic clarification as a primary purpose; 6-10 reports by end of year - Intake takes place on one day followed by 1-2 testing sessions - The intern schedules approximately an assessment case per month.
+Time for testing scheduling will be dependent on current rotation requirements. - Rotations: - o Inpatient Psychiatric Unit: - The intern will receive 7-9 direct hours per week during this rotation - The intern may be responsible for doing initial psychosocial assessment, treatment planning, and other clinical duties.
+They co-lead DBT and parent groups. - Mood and Anxiety Program - Intensive Outpatient Groups - ADAPT/Anxiety Group: 4-week group, intern would shadow/colead first 4-week group, then provide individual services for patients in the remaining weeks, may include hierarchy creation and exposure